robclark56/RaspiBolt-Extras/RB_extra_03.md

 </p></details>

 ## New services ##
-Create or update these 4 files.
+Create or update the files below.
-1. bitcoind.service
-1. bitcoind_testnet.service
-1. lnd.service
-1. lnd_testnet.service

 The command to use is: